tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 5. If the applicant’s in-charge person is not its legal representative, the website’s in-charge person shall not be the applicant’s in-charge person.
 6. The mobile phone number location shall be Gansu province.

-## Filing requirements of Ningxia Communications Administration Bureau
+## Filing Requirements of Ningxia Communications Administration Bureau
 Individual:
 1. The domain name owner must be the filing applicant.
 2. The mobile phone number location must be Ningxia province.